Scottish-Tech-Army/soundscape-backend/README.md

 The final steps that Imposm takes are reading the intermediate format and writing the data to the PostgreSQL database.
 It then performs indexing of the data to improve performance.

-# Ingestion Service Updates

-Imposm can be configured to perform updates to the database as the OSM data is updated at source.
-The configuration file is config.json which tells Imposm where and when to get the updates and the Python file which uses that is ingest_diffs.py.
-If you have set this up with the Docker Compose file then it will be off by default and you will need to bring it up if you want updates.
-The update service depends on the files contained in imposm_cache which were generated on the initial import process and you should not make any changes to mapping.yml or it will corrupt the database.

 # PostgreSQL with PostGIS extensions

 The database is used for storage of the transformed data.
 Imposm creates a database 'osm' and within that there are three schema:
 1. import
 2. production
 3. backup.

 The schemas consist of three tables:
 1. osm_entrances
 2. osm_places
 3. osm_roads

 There is a PostgreSQL function (soundscape_tile) that the Tile service uses to retrieve data:

 tilefunc.sql